- Keno's Home and Crestone's Official Weather Station -

 All temperature records up until Sept 2006, were recorded at Hal Reinhart's old Crestone/Baca weather station (8,600 feet elevation), located 1 mile northeast of present station in Baca Chalet 1 (8,085 feet in elevation), all records afterwards come from this station.

-Note: The chart is not based on the average temperatures for our area, but based on actual first and last dates that freezing occurred in each season/year.
+Note: The above chart is not based on the average temperatures for our area, but based on actual first and last dates that freezing occurred in each season/year.

 **On August 9, 2009, freezing temps and frost was reported nearby in the Baca Grants and in most of the valley.
 This also occurred back on August 11, 2003, when the official low at the weather station was 34°.